 June is Pride Month, a time for celebrating LGBTQ+ community and history.
 It’s also a time for throwing a parade.
 If you’re looking to celebrate Pride Month, there’s no better way to do it than at a local Pride parade.
 Check out these upcoming Pride parades and events near you!

-NYC Pride – June 27
+NYC Pride – June 26

 When you’re celebrating pride in the city where it all began, there’s never a shortage of things to see and do.
 The NYC Pride March is an annual march that commemorates the 1969 Stonewall Riots, which are widely considered to be the beginning of the modern movement for LGBTQ rights.
 With millions of participants and attendees snaking through lower Manhattan, it’s consistently one of the largest pride events in the world.
-The NYC Pride March went digital due to the pandemic in 2020, but it’s taking to the streets once more in 2021.

 On the very same day, you can attend the NYC PrideFest in Greenwich Village.
 PrideFest is an annual street fair featuring exhibitors, local artists, live entertainment, food and activities to celebrate Pride Month.
 Whether you’re taking a break from the march or planning on spending the whole day there, PrideFest is a great way to celebrate pride.

-Provincetown Pride – June 4-6
+Provincetown Pride – June 3-5

-Queen City Pride Festival – June 19
+Queen City Pride Festival – June 18

 Celebrate pride in the Granite State with the Queen City Pride Festival, taking place in Arms Park in Manchester, N.H.
 With artists, local vendors, food trucks, live entertainment and more, you’ll never get bored.
 The best part?
 It’s free to attend.

-Long Island Pride – June 13
+Long Island Pride – June 12

-Newport Pride – June 26
+Newport Pride – June 24-26